jnzs1836/guande-hugo-page/content/home/welcome.md

 <p class="audio-caption">The name pronunciation in my mother tougue <a href="https://en.wikipedia.org/wiki/Lishui">the Lishui Dialect (丽水话)</a>, a dialect of <a href="https://en.wikipedia.org/wiki/Wu_Chinese"> the Wu Chinese language (吴语)</a>.</p>
 </div>

-**Specialties:** Data Visualization, Visual Analytics for Multi-Media Data, Photography, Humor
+**Specialties:** Data Visualization, Interface Design, Photography, Humor

 **Cat:**